Brights-of-Seconds/Brights-of-Seconds-Open/README.md

 All SS13 assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

-All our code under a ©(copyright).
+All our code in folder Brights-of-Seconds is licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.html).

-Icons and sound are under a ©(copyright).
+Icons and sound in folder Brights-of-Seconds are under a ©(copyright).